-Applicants must not be in arrears as to any payments of rates or charges to Dublin City Council (applicable only to pre-March 2020 rates).
+Applicants must not be in arrears as to any payments of rates or charges to Dublin City Council.
 Under Revenue rules, Applicants are also required to demonstrate tax compliance.

 Grants will be disbursed, subject to available funding and the recommendation of an Assessment Panel, to projects that offer the most benefit to their streets.
 Grants awarded under the scheme will be notified in writing.